hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_upgrades.rst

 While doing so, please note the following:

+* You don't need to wait for the existing synchronizer to have paused before performing these steps.
+  Performing them well in advance of the scheduled downtime can reduce the downtime (s.a. :ref:`sv-upgrades-testing-preparation`).
 * Please make sure to pick the correct (incremented) ``MIGRATION_ID`` when following the steps.
 * Please modify the files ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/participant-values.yaml`` and ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/global-domain-values.yaml`` so that ``disableAutoInit`` is set to ``true`` in each of them.
+  This will ensure that the Canton components do not generate new :ref:`identities <sv-upgrades-state>` for themselves and instead remain ready to be initialized with the identities from the migration dump.
 * Please don't uninstall any helm charts installed as part of the original deployment run (with the smaller migration ID).
-  We deliberately keep core synchronizer components running longer so that validators get a chance to sync up to the latest state from before the pause, which they need to do for successfully completing their part of the migration.
+  We deliberately keep SV participants and core synchronizer components running longer so that validators get a chance to sync up to the latest state from before the pause, which they need to do for successfully completing their part of the migration.
 * Note that repeating the process with the incremented migration ID will result in the deployment of new pods with new Canton components and a new CometBFT node.
   Among other things, these deployments differ in k8s-internal host names, which are formed based on the migration ID.